martin-beran/fpga/mb50/README.md

 #### Binary file in the MIF format

+`FILE.mif`

 This file contains the same data as the raw binary file, but in the textual Memory Initialization File format.
 It can be included into the Quartus Prime project in order to initialize the memory during FPGA configuration.

 #### Text file

+`FILE.out`

 The output file is a copy of the source file, with some additional lines, denoted by the starting character `;` (semicolon).

+- Before each line from a different file than the previous line, a line is added with the file name (from the command line or from a `$use` directive) and the line number.
 - After each line containing an instruction, a line is added with canonical mnemonic name and register names.
 - After each instruction or data line, a line is added with the address and